m7mood1996/PartnerFinder/README.md

 ![Project Image](project-image-url)

-> This is a ReadMe template to help save you time and effort.
+> A smart search engine that enables searching for research partners in a short time using tags and keywords.

 ---